YuiSuga/Glitch-test/README.md

 # Glitch-test
-Making some glitch by Processing
+Making some graphic glitches by Processing